limey-bean/Anacapa/README.md

 ## Running Anacapa

 __Anacapa__ must be run in either local (-l) or HPC default mode (requires -u argument).
 Local mode is for personal computers and servers.
 Default mode is for High Performance Computing environments with Univa Grid Engine or similar scheduler (e.g. Hoffman2 at UCLA).

+### Preparing the anacapa_config.sh file

+Before running the __Anacapa__ toolkit you need to double check the anacapa_config.sh file and update the appropriate paths.
+For local mode set CUTADAPT ="cutadapt",and  MUSCLE="muscle"; replace all other values to "".
+Double check that all dependencies work in the terminal.
+This is the key for success.

 ### Running _anacapa_QC_dada2.sh_
 ```